 With selective instrumentation, more than half of the hooks increase the binary size only by a negligible amount or not at all (less than 1% increase for nop, unreachable, memory_size, memory_grow, select, and br_table; less than 10% for drop, return, unary, global, if, br, and br_if, on average).
-In fact, in several cases the Unreal Engine binary decreased by 1% because Wasabi encodes indices more compactly than the original binary.13
+In fact, in several cases the Unreal Engine binary decreased by 1% because Wasabi encodes indices more compactly than the original binary.13 with const (59 - 71%), operations on locals (128 - 180%), and finally binary instructions (83 - 190%).

-Naturally, hooks for instructions that appear very often in the program have the largest influence on the code size, e.g., memory load and store (between 39% and 58% increase), begin and end of blocks (11% - 84%), pushing to the stack with const (59-71%), operations on locals (128-180%), and finally binary instructions (83 - 190%).
 The difference for the binary hook between PolyBench and the other programs can be explained by the former being mostly numerical computation (thus having more binary instructions such as i32.mul), whereas PSPDFKit and the Unreal Engine have more diverse code.
-When instrumenting for all hooks together, which is not required for many analyses, the size increases between 495% (Unreal Engine 4) and 743% (mean across the 30 PolyBench/C programs).
-This result shows that selective instrumentation is very effective in reducing the binary size, compared to blindly instrumenting all instruc-
+When instrumenting for all hooks together, which is not required for many analyses, the size increases between 495 and 743%.
+This result shows that selective instrumentation is very effective in reducing the binary size, compared to blindly instrumenting all instructions.